metrorailings/OwlBlog/content/posts/week-4-insights.md

 Excellent coaching from Andy Reid and Patrick Mahomes, seeing an opportunity to exploit some horrifically bad refereeing to screw over the Patriots.

 Brian Hoyer is a goddamn moron, taking a sack at the end of the half and costing his team a chance at a field goal.

+Kansas City has a punk attitude to them.

+The Chiefs have gotten way too much help from the referees.